Steve Richards: Journalism career

 Richards worked in local radio and regional TV in Newcastle, before becoming a BBC political correspondent in 1990.
 In 1996, he became Political Editor for the New Statesman while continuing to present on radio and TV.
 In 2000, he became a political columnist at The Independent and Independent on Sunday.

 Richards presented GMTV's The Sunday Programme, BBC Two's Despatch Box and BBC Radio 4's Week in Westminster.

 In early 2017, he presented a series of television talks on modern Prime Ministers entitled Leadership Reflections, with episodes about Harold Wilson, Margaret Thatcher, Tony Blair, Gordon Brown, and David Cameron, broadcast on BBC Parliament.

 In late 2017, Richards presented another series of reflections, this time on major political "Turning Points".
 There are six episodes and they are about the following topics: the 1979 general election; the rise of the SDP; the death of John Smith; the 2008 financial crisis; the Brexit referendum; and the 2017 general election.
 They were first broadcast on BBC Parliament from 7–12 November.

 In 2018, he presented another series of episodes for BBC Parliament, entitled Reflections: The Prime Ministers We Never Had, which profiled Rab Butler, Denis Healey, Tony Benn, Roy Jenkins, Neil Kinnock, Michael Heseltine, Kenneth Clarke, Michael Portillo, and David Miliband and Ed Miliband.

 Personal life

-Richards lives in North London with his wife.

-His son, Jake Richards, is the Labour MP for Rother Valley, elected in the 2024 general election.
+Richards' son, Jake Richards, is the Labour MP for Rother Valley, elected in the 2024 general election.
 His daughter, Amy Richards, is a Special Advisor (SpAd) to the Home Secretary, Yvette Cooper, and is married to Gregor Poynton, Labour MP for Livingston since 2024.